bodrick/awesome/TOPICS.md

 *   [jasny/bootstrap](https://github.com/jasny/bootstrap) - The missing components for your favorite front-end framework.
 *   [wenzhixin/bootstrap-table](https://github.com/wenzhixin/bootstrap-table) - An extended table to integration with some of the most widely used CSS frameworks.
 (Supports Bootstrap, Semantic UI, Bulma, Material Design, Foundation, Vue.js)
 *   [gruntjs/grunt-contrib-compress](https://github.com/gruntjs/grunt-contrib-compress) - Compress files and folders.
+*   [Modernizr/Modernizr](https://github.com/Modernizr/Modernizr) - Modernizr is a JavaScript library that detects HTML5 and CSS3 features in the user’s browser.
+*   [parallax/jsPDF](https://github.com/parallax/jsPDF) - Client-side JavaScript PDF generation for everyone.
+*   [NuGet/NuGetGallery](https://github.com/NuGet/NuGetGallery) - NuGet Gallery is a package repository that powers https://www.nuget.org.
+Use this repo for reporting NuGet.org issues.

 ## hls